Shipyard, union are getting back on same page after strike

 “We are providing comprehensive training so that our new employees can contribute immediately, but it can take up to five years for a mechanic to gain the experience necessary to be fully proficient,” he said.

-The Bath-built Thomas Hudner in 2019 scored the highest of any destroyer in the history of the Board of Inspection and Survey, outperforming the Ingalls shipyard, the report said.
+The Bath-built Thomas Hudner in 2019 scored the highest in the program history, outperforming a destroyer from the Ingalls shipyard, according the Navy’s Board of Inspection and Survey.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.